jcarlis3/pronghornLT/README.md

 ```

 ## How to use

-### Prep raw survey data for analysis
-See the documentation for the following functions:
+See the documentation and examples for the following functions:

-- `prepDataForAnalysis`

-### Create transect lines within a herd unit
+### Survey design - Create transect lines within a herd unit
-See the documentation for the following functions:

 - `calcLineLength`
 - `makeLines`

+### Data prep and QAQC - Prep raw survey data for analysis and print QAQC summaries
+- `prepDataForAnalysis`

+### Analysis - Fit distance-sampling model to estimate abundance
+- `fitDistSampModel`